Heart disease and cholesterol

-There are two types of cholesterol, sometimes referred to as good and bad.
-High-density lipoprotein (HDL) is referred to as the good cholesterol and low-density lipoprotein (LDL) is considered bad cholesterol.
+There are two types of cholesterol: high-density lipoprotein (HDL), also referred to as good cholesterol, and low-density lipoprotein (LDL), also referred to as bad cholesterol.

-LDL is made up of fats and proteins and contributes to plaque buildup on the arteries.
-This extra buildup makes the arteries less flexible and leads to atherosclerosis or hardening of the arteries.
+LDL is made up of fats and proteins and contributes to plaque buildup in the arteries.
+This extra buildup makes the arteries less flexible and leads to atherosclerosis, or hardening of the arteries.

 Oxidation is the result of a normal body process, but if something triggers an overproduction of oxidized cholesterol, it can be dangerous.

 Your immune system may mistake oxidized cholesterol for bacteria.
-As your immune system then tries to fight it off, this can cause inflammation inside of your arterial wall.
+Your immune system then tries to fight it off, which can cause inflammation inside of the arterial wall.
 This can lead to atherosclerosis or heart disease.

 There are three main ways oxidized cholesterol builds up in your bloodstream: